primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             http://en.wikipedia.org/wiki/Atomicity_(database_systems)

     consistency
-        The consistency property ensures that any transaction will bring the database from one valid state to another.
-Any data written to the database must be valid according to all defined rules, including but not limited to constraints, cascades, triggers, and any combination thereof.
+        Consistency is one of the compoments of the :term:`ACID` model, and ensures that any transaction will
+        bring the database from one valid state to another.
+Any data written to the database must be valid according to all defined rules, including but not limited to :term:`constraints`, cascades, triggers, and any combination thereof.
         (via Wikipedia)